-The Calumet Hotel opened its doors in 1887.
-The hotel served as accommodations for people who came into Pipestone on the train.
+The Historic Calumet Inn opened its doors in 1887.
+The hotel accommodated people who came into Pipestone on the train.

 A woman in a red dress is often spotted wandering the halls but vanishes instantaneously.

-Two particular rooms in the Calumet Hotel are known for the paranormal activity.
+Two particular rooms in the Calumet Inn are known for their paranormal activity.